opendatacube/datacube-core/docs/installation/database/configuration.rst

 A valid configuration file consists of one or more named environment definition sections.

-Evironment names must start with a lowercase letter and can only include lowercase letters and digits.
+Environment names must start with a lowercase letter and can only include lowercase letters and digits.
 (This restriction it to support generic environment variable overrides, as discussed below.)